CHAPTER III, REMINISCENCES OF MY LIFE IN CAMP WITH THE 33RD U.S. COLORED TROOPS, LATE 1ST S.C. VOLUNTEERS

 I was not in the least afraid of the small-pox.
 I had been vaccinated, and I drank sassafras tea constantly, which kept my blood purged and prevented me from contracting this dread scourge, and no one need fear getting it if they will only keep their blood in good condition with this sassafras tea, and take it before going where the patient is.

 Historian George Wunderlich highlights the complexities and discusses the innovations in medical practices throughout the Civil War.
-This video is part of the Civil War Trust's In4 video series, which presents short videos on basic Civil War topics.
+This video is part of the American Battlefield Trust's In4 video series, which presents short videos on basic Civil War topics.